Otterbein, Baltimore: History

+1970s and Urban Homesteading

-The neighborhood was seized by the government during the early 1970s and emptied of its residents, churches, and other institutions in preparation for the building of Interstate 95 and Interstate 70 through downtown Baltimore.
-The interstate would have destroyed the historic neighborhoods of Otterbein, Federal Hill, Highlandtown and Fell's Point.
-While Otterbein was successfully taken by the government, residents of Federal Hill and Fell's Point organized a very powerful grassroots coalition that succeeded in re-routing the interstate to a more southern route and saving all three neighborhoods.
-This effort was led in part by Highlandtown resident Barbara Mikulski, who used her success and prominence in this fight to launch her political career.
+The neighborhood was seized by the government during the early 1970s and emptied of its residents, churches, and other institutions in preparation for the construction of Interstate 95 and Interstate 70 through downtown Baltimore — at that time delineated to cut through and destroy not only Otterbein, but also Federal Hill, Highlandtown and Fell's Point.
+While Otterbein was successfully taken by the government, residents of Federal Hill and Fell's Point organized a very powerful grassroots coalition that succeeded in re-routing the interstate to a more southern route, in turn saving the three neighborhoods.

+The effort was led in part by Highlandtown resident Barbara Mikulski, who used her success and prominence in this fight to launch her political career.
+Another notable participant in the grassroots coalition was Robert Lewis Baker, who is memorialized by Robert Baker Park, located roughly adjacent to Federal Hill Park.

 The changed path of Interstate 95 left the government in possession of hundreds of badly-deteriorated rowhouses in Otterbein.
 After starting to tear them down, the City of Baltimore decided to keep the remaining houses intact and inaugurate the largest urban homesteading program in the history of the United States.
 All of the existing original neighborhood houses were restored in the 1970s as a part of Baltimore's "dollar homes" urban homesteading program.
 After the success of this homesteading project in Otterbein was assured, the city allowed for the development of new townhomes and condominiums around the existing core of historic homes.